rickosborne/cascades/md/18-2-8-daybreak.md

 The line picked up when everyone had heard the announcement Lawrence had just given.
 Sure enough, a half-dozen passengers had gotten up and started filing back towards me.

-Instead of ferrying coffee and other beverages this time, I left that up to Terry.
+Instead of running coffee and other beverages this time, I left that up to Terry.
 I told him I'd make drinks for him while also keeping the lavatory line in order.
 He'd looked dubious but hadn't argued.